juntylpro1/secure-enterprise/iam-tp-template-create.md

 You can update a trusted profile template at any time before you commit it.
 To update a specific version of a trusted profile template, complete the following steps:

 1. Update your JSON file with the new trusted profile template definition.
-For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](/apidocs/iam-identity-token-api#update-profile-template-version){: external}.
+For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](/apidocs/iam-identity-token-api#update-profile-template-version).

   ```json
       {